Background pattern

 • difficulty breathing

-Consult your doctor, pharmacist, or nurse before starting to take Xigduo, and during treatment:
+Consult your doctor, pharmacist, or nurse before you start taking Xigduo and during treatment:

-• if you have “type1” diabetesthe type that typically appears when you are young and your body does not produce any insulin.
-Xigduo should not be used to treat this disease.
+• if you have “type 1 diabetes” - the type that usually occurs when you are young and your body does not produce any insulin.
+Xigduo should not be used to treat this condition.

-• if you experience rapid weight loss, nausea, vomiting, stomach pain, excessive thirst, rapid and deep breathing, confusion, drowsiness, and unusual fatigue, contact a doctor or the nearest hospital immediately.
-These symptoms may be a sign of “diabetic ketoacidosis” – a rare but serious condition, sometimeslife-threateningthat occurs with diabetes due to an increase in “ketone bodies” in your urine or blood, which is detected in tests.
-The risk of developing diabetic ketoacidosis may be increased with prolonged fasting, excessive alcohol consumption, dehydration, sudden reductions in insulin dose, or a greater need for insulin due to major surgery or a serious illness.
+• if you experience rapid weight loss, have nausea or vomiting, have stomach pain, excessive thirst, rapid and deep breathing, confusion, drowsiness, and unusual tiredness, sweet smell on your breath, a sweet or metallic taste in your mouth, or a different smell in your urine or sweat, contact a doctor or the nearest hospital immediately.
+These symptoms may be a sign of “diabetic ketoacidosis” - a rare but serious, potentially life-threatening problem that occurs with diabetes due to an increase in “ketone bodies” in your urine or blood, which is detected in laboratory tests.
+The risk of developing diabetic ketoacidosis may be increased with prolonged fasting, excessive alcohol consumption, dehydration, sudden reductions in insulin dose, or a greater need for insulin due to major surgery or serious illness.

 • if you have any kidney problems.
 Your doctor will check your kidney function.